South Iredell High School: Volleyball

-Men's Soccer
+Boys Soccer

-The South Iredell High School men's soccer team won back to back conference titles between 2018 and 2019.
+The South Iredell High School boys soccer team won back to back conference titles between 2018 and 2019.
 Both years they were coached by Curt Rogers.
-In 2018, the men's soccer team went 9-1 in the North Piedmont Conference, only losing to rival Statesville High School in their second matchup.
+In 2018, the boys soccer team went 9–1 in the North Piedmont Conference, only losing to rival Statesville High School in their second matchup.
 Their overall record was 13-3-5.
 They went on to play in the NCHSAA 3A playoffs, keeping level with Monroe High School until overtime.
-They ended up falling 4-2.
+They ended up falling 4–2.

 In the 2019 season, South Iredell had 13 returning seniors.
-The men's soccer team leveled their now 4A rival Lake Norman by a score of 6-1 for the 4th game of their season.
+The boys soccer team leveled their now 4A rival Lake Norman by a score of 6–1 for the 4th game of their season.
 To start off their conference challenge, they played rival Statesville High School.
-They routed Statesville by a score of 6-0.
-They went on to finish conference play absolutely perfect, not allowing a single goal against them, scoring 45 goals, and going 10-0.
+They routed Statesville by a score of 6–0.
+They went on to finish conference play absolutely perfect, not allowing a single goal against them, scoring 45 goals, and going 10–0.
 They again went on to play in the NCHSAA 3A playoffs, this time as the #5 seed.
 In the first round they were matched against Erwin High School.
 Erwin traveled 2 hours from Asheville, NC to have play stopped short when South Iredell scored their 9th goal of the game, ending the game with a mercy rule early in the second half.
 In the second round, Hickory High School came to Viking Valley.
 After a very close game, it was decided by a single goal which was scored in the late first half.
 This was South Iredell's first goal against them in two months.
 The Vikings ended the season 18-3-2.
 Captains of the 2019 season were Ellison Johnson (senior), Benjamin Bograd (senior), and Matthew McConnell (senior).

 For the 2019 season, Dylan Dellinger (senior) was awarded a spot on the 3A All-State team.
 Seven players were named to the 3A All-Region team: Ben Bograd (senior), Carter Cooke (senior), Dylan Dellinger (senior), Ellison Johnson (senior), Thomas Moreno (junior), Nate Piazza (senior), and Matt Robinson (junior).
 Four players were named to Iredell County's First All-County Team: Dylan Dellinger (senior), Ellison Johnson (senior), Nate Piazza (senior), and Ben Bograd (senior).
 Two players were named to Iredell County's Second All-County Team: Thomas Moreno (junior), and Carter Cooke (senior).
 They also had one honorable mention for All-County: Matt Robinson (junior).
 Seven players made the All-Conference team from South Iredell: Dylan Dellinger (senior), Ben Bograd (senior), Carter Cooke (senior), Ellison Johnson (senior), Thomas Moreno (junior), Nate Piazza (senior), and Matt Robinson (junior).
 Lastly, Dylan Dellinger (senior) was also awarded North Piedmont Conference player of the year.